victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 It might sound complicated, but that's exactly what `std::forward<T>` does.
 It's a simple type cast to use that casts a function parameter to a whatever is was at the function invocation.
 So, a fast developer just uses `std::forward` for universal reference whenever a possible move is intended.

-### a forwarding pitfall: a temporary may be 'consumed' and invalidated by the calee
+### A forwarding pitfall: a temporary may be 'consumed' and invalidated by the calee

 A cautious one would warn us, however, that wherever `std::forward` is used, a move may occur.
 So a variable should never be used after forwarding it:
 {{< highlight cpp>}}#include <string>